Gubbsy/ShaderTester/README.md

 # Shader Tester
-An OpenGL 3D program for testing Vertex and Fragment shader.
+An OpenGL 3D program for testing and tuning Vertex and Fragment shader -
-An .obj model is loaded in with Shaders with both being interchangeable during runtime.
+.obj models and Shaders are both interchangeable during runtime.

-The position, ambient, specular and diffuse values for model lighting can be adjusted dynamically to observe shader behaviour, while also providing the ability to manipulating the model's scale and rotation.
+The position, ambient, specular and diffuse values for lighting can be adjusted dynamically to observe shader behaviour, while also providing the ability to manipulating the model's scale and rotation.

-This program was created as a result of personal experiences troubleshooting of custom shaders, due to the inability to debug shader files directly and the limited feedback given from errors.
-It also came about due to the necessity to observe shader behaviour under variable conditions such as model position and lighting values.
+This program was created as a result of personal experiences troubleshooting and tuning custom shaders.
+It can be troublesome and laborious to develop shaders due to the inability to debug shader files directly and the limited feedback given from errors in runtime, it also came about due to the necessity to observe shader behaviour under variable conditions such as model position and lighting values.
+This Shader Tester application aims to overcome these hurdles.

-There are multiple online WebGL shader editor (i.e. [Shader Frog](https://shaderfrog.com/app/editor "Shader Frog"), [The Book of Shaders](https://thebookofshaders.com/edit.php "The Boo of Shaders"), [Shader Toy](https://www.shadertoy.com "Shader Toy") ).However, non of them provide the ability to load custom models and dynamically change light variables external to the shader program, with the exception of *Shader Frog*, where the light position can be changed.
+There are multiple online WebGL shader editor (i.e. [Shader Frog](https://shaderfrog.com/app/editor "Shader Frog"), [The Book of Shaders](https://thebookofshaders.com/edit.php "The Boo of Shaders"), [Shader Toy](https://www.shadertoy.com "Shader Toy") ).
+However, the Shader Tester is unique in its ability to load custom models and dynamically change light variables external to the shader program. *Shader Frog* is an exception to this, as it provides an versatile Online IDE for shader development, with the ability to change the light source position, however it still lacks the ability to change specular, ambient and diffuse values provided by OpenGL, as well as load custom models.

-The project builds upon a previous *Model Loader*, with improvement made to error handling.
+The project builds upon a previous *Model Loader* code base, with improvement made to error handling, implementing the prior .obj reader and Model architecture.

 ## Packages, Dependencies and Versions
 OpenGL Version 4.6.0